MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePhase.md

 ```

 ### -ForceWildcardHandling

-This parameter processes wildcard characters and may lead to unexpected behavior (not recommended).
+This parameter processes wildcard characters and may lead to unexpected behavior.
+It's not recommended.
 You can't combine it with **DisableWildcardHandling**.

 ```yaml
 Type: SwitchParameter